arsduo/newsgirl/README.md

 * _Choose your own format_: output to HTML, Markdown, plain text, or add your own type.
-* _Tag and diff_: with the tagging option on and the right Github permissions, Changelogger can tag your project and automatically generate a link to a diff.
+* _Tag and diff_: with the tagging option on and the right Github permissions, MustachedOctoTyrion can tag your project and automatically generate a link to a diff.
-* _Send email_: with the appropriate configuration options, Changelogger will send an HTML email to a destination of your choice -- perfect for cron.
+* _Send email_: with the appropriate configuration options, MustachedOctoTyrion will send an HTML email to a destination of your choice -- perfect for cron.

 **Thanks** to 6Wunderkinder, for allowing me to open-source this personal side